shgutte/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_i2c_follower/readme.md

 - This example code demonstrates I2C data transfer between leader and follower
 - In example code, firstly clock is initialized using static function.
-- After that I2C abort is called to clear any pending transfer using \ref sl_si91x_i2c_abort_transfer.
-Note: I2C should be enabled for aborting.
 - \ref sl_si91x_i2c_init API is called to configure various parameters of \ref sl_i2c_init_params_t structure.
 This structure includes:
   - \ref sl_i2c_clock_hlr_t bus speed, Standard, Fast, Fast plus or High speed.
   - Frequency which needs to be configured.
-  - is_10bit_addr flag is set according to the address, here it is set as false.
   - \ref sl_i2c_mode_t mode, either leader or follower, here follower is selected.
-  - Address of the slave.
 - After initialization of the parameters, pin configuration is performed using static function.
   - Here in pin configuration, the pins are configured as internal pull-up.
   - To configure the pins as internal pull-up, it is necessary to disable ROM APIs.